 This product is designed for smaller dogs, such as the Shiba Inu, or dogs that weigh about 10 to 20 pounds.
 The chews provide a total solution for dental care, as the dog’s teeth are cleaned and strengthened as he chews on the chews.

 For the best results, the manufacturer recommends that you give your Shiba Inu the chews twice daily.
 The Value Pack for the product gives your dog a full month’s supply of the product.
-The soft center inside the chew fights the tartar, plaque, and bacteria that causes bad breath with natural ingredients, such as chlorophyll, clove, vanilla, and cinnamon – no more doggy breath!
+The soft center inside the chew fights the tartar, plaque, and bacteria that cause bad breath with natural ingredients, such as chlorophyll, clove, vanilla, and cinnamon – no more doggy breath!
 The formula is carefully made so no artificial preservatives or colors are used.
 It is also free of wheat, soy, and corn, which can cause digestive upset.

 Most of the reviewers gave the chews 5 stars.
 However, some of the customers complained that the chews did not agree with their dogs.
 One reviewer said that she thought the chews had caused her pet to vomit.
 In this case, the cinnamon may not have been good for the dog, as essential oils, including cinnamon, have been known to make pets sick.